arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 Another kind of collection object in Python is a **dictionary**.
 Dictionaries are similar to lists in some ways, in that they are ordered (in recent versions of Python; in older versions, dictionaries are unordered) and changeable.
 However, there are some important distinctions:

-* Dictionaries are collections of key-value pairs.
+* Dictionaries are collections of **key-value pairs**.
 For example if you had a dictionary of demographic information for an individual, the **keys** might be the type of information stored (address, telephone number, etc.) and the **values** would be the actual values of those data (123 Puppydog Lane, 987-654-3210).

 * They do not allow duplicate key-value pairs.